Wisconsin court candidate won't hear Democrats' lawsuits

 The winner of the race will also be in place heading into the 2024 presidential election in battleground Wisconsin.
 The court, currently controlled 4-3 by conservatives, came within one vote of overturning President Joe Biden’s narrow win in 2020.

 With so much on the line, the race has already broken national spending records for a state supreme court election.
-More than $18 million has been spent on the race, with more than a month to go before Election Day.
+More than $18 million has been spent so far, with more than a month to go before Election Day.
 The previous record spent on a state supreme court race was just over $15 million in Illinois in 2004.

 Protasiewicz was asked after she spoke at a meeting of the Wisconsin Counties Association about whether she would step aside from cases brought by Democrats given the party’s donation of $2.5 million to her campaign last week.